 Unless you have hyper POTS or high blood pressure, following your doctor’s recommended salt intake during summer months is critical.
 Consuming salt raises your blood pressure by increasing water retention in the body.
 If drinking high salt electrolyte drinks like Pedialyte, Normalyte, and Trioral isn’t doing the trick, you might need to add a salt supplement.

 Doctor’s often recommend adding extra salt to your food or taking in salt pills that you find at the pharmacy.
 However, I have found that my taste buds have a salt limit and if I don’t want to have a pissed off tongue for the rest of the day, I may need to take in more salt via pills.
 Some salt pills can upset your stomach, but my favorite one so for is Vitassium Salt Sticks.
 They even come in capsules, so if you need the salt rush fast, you can even break apart the pill and pour the salt into your drinks.
 Honestly, I can’t even taste it!
+You can also buy some of their salt chews as well.

 But, the cheapest salt content per dollar is definitely the Trioral Electrolyte Solution.
 It is only 40 CENTS per liter off Amazon and there is a whopping 2.6 GRAMS of salt per liter.
 I drink about 3-4 of these per day in the summer with a scoop of Ultima for flavor.